KSVSrikar/ExploratoryProject2017/README.md

-# ExploratoryProject2017
+# Model for Fly Rock Range in Bench-Blasting

 A 3D model and Simulation of Bench Blasting with certain parameters using Unity3D Game Engine.
 This project was undertaken by me as an exploratory project as part of my course curriculum.

 ---
 # Setup
-The contents of this repository needs to be run on a unity3D application.
+The contents of this repository needs to be run on a Unity3D application.
 Once Unity3D is installed, simply goto `ExploratoryProject2017/EP-01/Assets/Scenes` and click on Scene1.unity file.

 ---